- Introduction to Rental Property Maintenance

 - A Phone Number to Call—That isn’t Yours: Your tenants can call Latchel’s troubleshooting experts at 2 am— not you.

-- Status Updates from RentRedi: Latchel’s maintenance coordination integrates directly with RentRedi — so you have a dashboard that enables you to see the status of the repair and even take over the repair, if it’s a fix you feel comfortable handling yourself.
+- Status Updates from RentRedi: Latchel’s premium maintenance integrates directly with RentRedi — so you have a dashboard that enables you to see the status of the repair and even take over the repair, if it’s a fix you feel comfortable handling yourself.

 - Add Preferred Vendors: If you do manage to secure maintenance professionals you love and trust to do the job, you can add them directly to the Latchel network so they can coordinate with your tenants and technicians to get the job done without you being the go-between.